DevExpress-Examples/web-forms-dashboard-extract-data-source/Readme.md

 The [Extract Data Source](https://docs.devexpress.com/Dashboard/115900) improves performance when a complex query or a stored procedure takes a significant time to get data from a database.

 The [DashboardExtractDataSource](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExtractDataSource) class implements the Extract Data Source concept and allows you to request the data once and save it in the compressed and optimized form to a file.
-Subsequently tan application can retrieve data from that file or create a new file when data is updated.
+Subsequently an application can retrieve data from that file or create a new file when data is updated.

 The code snippet below creates the **DashboardExtractDataSource** and connects it to the [DashboardSqlDataSource](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardSqlDataSource) instance.
 The [DbCommandTimeout](https://docs.devexpress.com/CoreLibraries/DevExpress.DataAccess.Sql.ConnectionOptions.DbCommandTimeout) property is set to 600 to increase the query timeout.